UCF Knights women's soccer

 The UCF Knights women's soccer program represents the University of Central Florida in National Collegiate Athletic Association (NCAA) Division I. The Knights compete in the Big 12 Conference.
 UCF plays home games on its main campus in Orlando, Florida at the UCF Soccer and Track Stadium.
-The Knights are led by head coach and Olympic gold medalist Tiffany Roberts Sahaydak.
+The Knights are led by head coach (World Cup Champion and Olympic gold medalist) Tiffany Roberts Sahaydak.